 The Standard for Childhood Practice was updated in 2015:Standard for Childhood Practice

 Practitioner must be registered with the SSSC and are defined as:

-Although most workers in out of school care services will have an SVQ 3 in Playwork there are a number of other acceptable qualifications-for further information on these:
+Workers in out of school care services will have or be working towards at least SVQ 3 there are a number of acceptable qualifications-for further information on these:practitioner acceptable qualifications

 Support Worker Registration/Qualification Requirements